gillty1995/se_project_react/README.md

 **Technology**

 This project is created using React.js, JSX, js, html, css, and the use of OpenWeather API.
+A mock server is set up using "json-server --watch db.json --id _id --port 3001".

 **Figma**